Characterz: Plot

-Mr. Fletcher wants to address the entire staff.
-He informs the park staff that when he joined park management the previous summer, he promised to increase attendance and profits by offering quality games, rides, food, and merchandise.
-The end result was that the park had about the same attendance as the year before.
+Mr. Fletcher informs the park staff that when he joined park management the previous summer, he promised to increase attendance and profits by offering quality games, rides, food, and merchandise.
+The result was that the park had about the same attendance as the year before.
 He hopes to get attendance and profits up through entertainment.
 The park was successful when Hoppy was first introduced 15 years before, but the original performer died 12 years ago and the character was retired, and there were no costumed performers in the park since.
-Fletcher says that he plans to boost attendance by reintroducing Hoppy and several other costumed performers.
-He then reveals that in addition to the four characters based on off-the-shelf costumes purchased from MaskUS, Inc., he has had the in-house art director Don Cluff design a large custom-made "Toby Slick" blue whale costume to support their marketing push.
+Fletcher plans to boost attendance by reintroducing Hoppy and several other costumed performers.
+He reveals that in addition to the four characters based on off-the-shelf costumes purchased from MaskUS, Inc., he has had the in-house art director Don Cluff design a large custom-made "Toby Slick" blue whale costume.

-However, the costume proves too large and unwieldy for the current four performers, so Benjamin Fletcher pulls in a favor and gets Franklin Jefferson Washington to wear the costume.
+However, the costume proves too large and unwieldy for the current four performers, so Fletcher pulls in a favor and gets Franklin Jefferson Washington to wear the costume.
 He was a professional basketball player that got injured, then became the team's mascot, then was poached by Disney to play one of their tall characters, and then retired from that to start his own delivery business, likely selling drugs.
 The new character is a big hit with crowds and a huge draw.
 A few days later at Old Time Fun Town, the park employees practice for a Fourth of July parade.
-When it comes to the actual parade, it is extremely lackluster and takes less than a minute to pass.
+The actual parade is extremely lackluster and takes less than a minute to pass.

 After a hard day at work, Sam suggests that Tucker visit her at her other job at the Haven House and get a new perspective on the job.
 He finds that the house is a haven for retired people with various health and mental problems who cannot live independently.
 One of the people at the home is Lyle, a reclusive old man.
 Tucker is left alone with him and in attempting to strike up a conversation, he explains that he costumes as a kangaroo.
 Lyle explains that he was "attacked by a kangaroo two nights ago" who came up to him while he was at an ATM and robbed him of $400.